 I’m ecstatic to say I finally wrapped my chopsticks around this Asian Cold Sesame Noodles dish, without worrying about peanut allergies.
 This toothsome dish actually tastes nutty, thanks to pure sesame paste.
 The Littles actually thought there was PB in their mountain of noodles and were surprised that there wasn’t.

 Hello, Tahini.
-I love that stuff in hummus, and now I’m diggin’ it in these noodles.
+I love that stuff in my sun-dried tomato hummus, and now I’m diggin’ it in these noodles.

 Tahini lends a rich thickness to the flavorful sauce.
 It imparts a deliciously toasty and aromatic flavor, while also providing healthful protein.
 Combined with Asian toasted sesame oil, soy sauce, and seasonings, this sauce is Deeeelightful.
 Capital D.

 The cucumbers and carrots provide a refreshing crispness to the dish’s texture.
 Add chicken or shrimp if you like, or leave it meatless.

 Garnish with plenty of green onions, toasted sesame seeds, and of course Sriracha.
 We don’t do Asian anything without Sriracha these days.
 One of my Littles squirts it on like nobody’s business.
 Everyone can spoon as much or as little heat onto their noodles as they like.

 By the way, this dish is best eaten right after its tossed.
 Leftovers are still definitely yummy, but it will lose some of its sauciness the longer it sits.

 Here’s to plenty of nights warm enough to nosh on cold noodles.
 All without breaking a sweat.
 Enjoy.

 Did you make this?